johnm-8/johnm-8/README.md

 GitHub Metrics card (cool logos & emblems)

 Uses lowlighter/metrics to render a fancy SVG card with achievements, languages, calendars, etc.

-Option A — Full features (recommended): GitHub Action

-Create a classic Personal Access Token (PAT) in GitHub → Settings → Developer settings → Personal access tokens (classic).
-For public data only, no extra scopes are needed; for private stats include repo.
-Save it as repo secret: METRICS_TOKEN.

-In this profile repo, add: .github/workflows/metrics.yml with the workflow below.